 Mammoth Cave lies 150 miles from a major earthquake fault along the Mississippi River.
 In 1811 and 1812, a series of three earthquakes with estimated magnitudes of approximately 8.0 on the Richter Scale struck the Midwest.
 In the cave, saltpeter miners reported that "About five minutes before the shock, a heavy rumbling noise was heard coming out of the cave like a mighty gust of wind; when that ceased, the rocks cracked, and all appeared to be going in a moment of final destruction.
 However, no one was injured-although large rocks fell in some parts of the cave."
 Geologists believe that the effects of earthquake tremors are less significant in caves than on the surface.
-The shock waves that would have the most potential to cause damage to caves are displaced on the surface, much like ripples on a pond.
+The shock

-plain into the underground conduits that stretched through the protected limestone layers.
+Rainwater drained from a broad plain into the underground conduits that stretched through the protected limestone layers.
 Runoff waters flowed through underground streams until they resurfaced and fed into a surface river, the Green River.
 The plain became pocked with funnel-shaped sinkholes; the underground became a series of caves.